pywasp.px_aep#

 Raises:

-ValueError – If net_aep and net_aep_sector are not in the ds_net_aep dataset.
+ValueError – If neither net_aep nor net_aep_sector are in the dataset.

 Notes

-I.e, if net_aep_sector is missing the function will still calculate and append the Px for all sectors and vice versa.
+The function will execute even if only one of the two net_aep variables is present.
+For example, if net_aep_sector is missing, the function will still calculate and append the Px for all sectors, and vice versa.

 Examples